Why Wine Cellar Cooling Planning Is Critical: Preventing Spoilage, Damage, and Costly Repairs

 7. Ignoring Backup Solutions and Redundancy

 Even the best-designed system can fail.
-Not planning for power outages or equipment breakdowns is a critical error in wine cooling system setup.
+Failing to plan for power outages or equipment breakdowns is a critical error in wine cooling system setup.

 Why it matters: